storj/docs/app/(docs)/object-mount/user-guides/access/page.md

 ### Performance

-cunoFS uses multiple concurrent connections to remote objects to achieve the highest performance.
+Object Mount uses multiple concurrent connections to remote objects to achieve the highest performance.
 It can also execute operations on objects entirely remotely where possible.
 Some optimised operations are listed below.